 powercfg -h off

-I try to give complete information enabling, show in Start menu, and disabling the hibernate in Windows 10, 8, and 7.
+I try to give complete information enabling, show in the Start menu, and disabling the hibernate in Windows 10, 8, and 7.
 If you still need any further help please leave a comment below, Thanks.